-Experts aren't sure what to call this new open attitude about illness.
+Experts are not't sure what to call this new open attitude about illness.
 But they credit television, the Internet, celebrities, and the need to raise money and awareness for diseases.

 "Morning television and Oprah, settings where empathy existed, that really said, 'it's OK for me to have an illness,'" says Rich Hanley, director of graduate programs at Quinnipiac University's school of communications.
 "Pop culture has embraced personal narratives."